MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi-setup.md

     Before end-users can use Power BI in [!INCLUDE[prod_short](includes/prod_short.md)], an Azure application administrator will have to give consent to the Power BI service.

     To make the initial connection, open [!INCLUDE[prod_short](includes/prod_short.md)], and run **Get Started with Power BI** from the Home page.
 This action will lead you through the consent process, and check your Power BI license.
-When prompted sign in using a Microsoft admin account.
+When prompted sign in using an Azure admin account.
 For more information, see [Connect to Power BI - one time only](across-working-with-powerbi.md#connect).

 ## See Also